Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 While the close grip and wide grip lat pulldown are similar, there are two key differences in how you execute each movement.

-When doing the wide grip pulldown, you will keep your torso as upright as possible and pull the elbows down vertically, aiming the bar towards your chin or upper chest.
+When performing the wide grip pulldown, keep your torso as upright as possible and pull the elbows down vertically, aiming the bar towards your chin or upper chest.

 When doing the close grip pulldown, you will lean back slightly and pull the elbows back and down, aiming the attachment towards your lower chest or sternum.